John-Nik/portfolio/README.md

 **0.4.2:** In the footer, fixed the github icon's redirect from the mailto to the correct github link

-**0.4.3:** Added the tetris background game using react's capabilities.
+**0.4.3:** Added the Minesweeper background game using react's capabilities.
 It's interactive, but not playable

-**0.4.4:** Fixed up the tetris game to show the bombs around each dug up block
+**0.4.4:** Fixed up the Minesweeper game to show the bombs around each dug up block

+**0.5.0:** Finished the Minesweeper game.
+Although fun to challenging and fun to develop in react, the framework's limitations make the game feel slow to respond, and make the codebase too difficult to nagivate and understand.
+The game is only playable in desktops for now